 5-minute Vegan Tuna Salad Recipe.
 Delicious plant based filling for sandwiches or wraps and perfect to scoop onto a salad.
-Just 4 ingredients and it’s totally meal-prep friendly.
+This Chickpea Tuna Recipe uses just 4 ingredients and is totally meal-prep friendly.
+A healthy vegan lunch has never tasted so good or been so easy.

-Here’s a quick and easy lunch idea you will love!
-Vegan Tuna is the perfect plant-based protein that takes just 5 minutes to make.
+Mock Tuna Salad is the perfect plant-based protein that takes just 5 minutes to make.
 If you have enough time to open a can of tuna and turn it into salad, you have enough time to make this instead.

 There are also many healthy brands on the market.
-Read the list of ingredients carefully to make the best selection.
+If you buy already made vegan mayonnaise, be sure to read the list of ingredients carefully to make the best selection.

 This is an awesome recipe to include in your weekly meal prep.
 It is quick and easy to make, and it will stay good in your fridge for a week.